Ampareen Lyngdoh: Legal issues

 In 2017, the High Court of Meghalaya cancelled the appointment of 365 teachers who were appointed in Government lower primary schools after allegations of irregularities in the selection process which were conducted in 2010 when Lyngdoh was the state's minister for education purportedly involved many politicians from the state.
 The court also directed the Central Bureau of Investigation to probe the "criminal aspect" of the irregularities that were alleged to have marked the selection process.

 Electoral record

 In 2008 Lyngdoh contested the Laitumkhrah constituency as a UDP candidate, winning her first election to the state assembly.

 In 2009 she contested the by-election in the Laitumkhrah constituency as an Indian National Congress candidate, winning again.

 In 2013 she contested the East Shillong Constituency, defeating the UDP candidate and former Deputy Chief Minister Bindo M Lanong.

 In 2018 Lyngdoh contested the East Shillong Constituency, once again winning the seat with a 36% margin.
 Her nearest rival from the Bharatiya Janata Party by over 6,000 votes.
 She also defeated former Deputy Chief Minister Bindo M Lanong of the UDP.

+She won in 2023, on a National People's Party ticket defeating Indian National Congress candidate Manuel Badwar by 1,711 votes.